cigefi/climatologies/README.md

 ##### Input
 - (Required) dirName: Path of the directory that contains the files and path to save the output files (cell array)
 - (Optional) type: yearly
-- (Optional) var2Read: Variable to be read (use 'ncdump -h' command from bash to get the variable names
+- (Optional) extra: This param contains extra configuration options, such as, var2Read (variable to be read, use 'ncdump -h' command from bash to get the variable names) and range of years (use 'f' to specify the lowest year, 'l' to specify the top year, and 'vec' to specify a vector of year)s (cell)
-- (Optional) yearZero: Lower year of the data to be read (integer)
-- (Optional) yearN: Higher year of the data to be readed (integer)

 ##### Output (3 files)
 - log file: File that contains the list of property processed .nc files and the errors